 But before we go any further, let’s first define what we mean by “bullion dealers.”
 Here, we will be using the term to refer to retailers of gold and silver products—whether they be major national businesses with online presences, local coin shops, small-time eBay sellers, or dealers at coin shows.
 These are the tactics they use to make a profit—some of them are legitimate, others somewhat dubious, and others clearly unethical.
 Naturally, not all dealers use all of these tactics, but being aware of them all will make you a more informed customer.

-Hedging is the process of playing both sides of a market so that you’re protected against the market’s fluctuations.
+Hedging protects against market fluctuations by playing both sides of the market.
 In the case of gold and silver dealers, this would involve taking offsetting long and short positions on precious metals so that they make a small profit on the bid/ask spread regardless of whether gold or silver go up or down.